 Jenny is passionate about applying her skills and experience to ending homelessness in Victoria and about working in partnership with those who have experienced homelessness, the specialist homelessness sector, government and the philanthropic and corporate communities.

-The April 2016 edition: Giving Voice: Young People Experiencing and Responding to Homelessness in New South Wales
+The April 2016 edition: Giving Voice: Young People Experiencing and Responding to Homelessness

 Subscribe to eNewsletter